iqiyi/dpvs/doc/tutorial.md

 }
 ```

-The keepalived config for backup is the same with Master, except the `state` should be 'BACKUP', and `priority` should be lower.
+The keepalived config for backup is the same with Master, except

+* local address is not the same with MASTER,
+* vrrp_instance `state` should be 'BACKUP',
+* vrrp_instance `priority` should be lower.

 ```
+local_address_group laddr_g1 {
+    192.168.100.202 dpdk0    # use DPDK interface
+    192.168.100.203 dpdk0    # use DPDK interface
+}

+... ...

 vrrp_instance VI_1 {
     state BACKUP
     priority 80